 - 1 tsp vanilla extract

-Slowly add milk one cup at a time and stir gently with a whisk to avoid lumps.
+Slowly and consistently add milk until desired consistency and stir gently with a whisk to avoid lumps.

 The amount of milk you add will depend on the thickness you desire.